launchdarkly/terraform-provider-launchdarkly/website/docs/r/feature_flag_environment.html.markdown

 ## Attributes Reference

-In addition to the arguments above, the provider exports the following attribute:
+In addition to the arguments above, the resource exports the following attribute:

 - `id` - The unique feature flag environment ID in the format `project_key/env_key/flag_key`.